On the third and fourth Betti numbers of a homogeneous space of a Lie group

 \subsection{Organization of the paper}

 This paper is organized as follows.
-In Section \ref{background-Cartan-thm} we recall some background needed in the proofs of our main results.
+In Section \ref{background-Cartan-thm} we recall some necessary background.
 Section \ref{section-3rd-4th-cohomology} is devoted to deriving our main results, namely Theorems \ref{thm-3rd-coh-general} and \ref{thm-4th-coh-general}.
+Section \ref {appl-thm} is devoted to computation and application of the main results.
+After considering some general computation for compact Lie groups, we present certain reduction procedures that facilitate the cohomology computation; see Sections \ref{computation-compact-case}, \ref{first-reduction}, \ref{associated matrix}.
+Also numerous applications of our main results are obtained in Section \ref {computation in special setting}.
+Section \ref{appl-thm-noncompact} deals with the homogeneous spaces which are not necessarily compact.

-In Section \ref{sec-revisited}, we indicate simpler proofs of earlier obtained results on the first and second cohomologies.
-We obtain numerous applications in Section \ref {appl-thm-compact} and Section \ref{appl-thm-noncompact}.
-As an appendix, in Section \ref{appendix}, we clarify certain issues that may occur with regard to the relation between maximal compact subgroups of a semisimple Lie group and those of the simple factors.
-In Section \ref{appendix} we also list the simple Lie groups according to their types.
-Although it is expected that Theorem \ref{Cartan-thm-disconnected-Gamma} and Theorem \ref{Cartan-thm-disconnected} are known to experts but proofs could not be found in the literature, and hence, for the sake of completeness, proofs are given in the Appendix \ref{cartan-appendix}.
+In Appendix \ref{appendix}, we clarify certain issues that occur with regard to the relation between maximal compact subgroups of a semisimple Lie group and those of the simple factors.
+In Appendix \ref{appendix} we also list the simple Lie groups according to their types (a relevant notion which is introduced earlier).